shirley-wu/shirley-wu.github.io/_pages/about.md

 author_profile: true
 ---

 I am a M.S. student in computer science in University of Illinois Urbana-Champaign (UIUC) working with Prof. Heng Ji since 08/2021.
-Prior to that, I got my B.S. degree from University of Science and Technology of China (USTC) in 2020, and I have work experience in Microsoft Research Asia (MSRA) and Bytedance AI Lab.
+Prior to that, I got my B.S. degree from University of Science and Technology of China (USTC) in 2020.
+I have work experience in IBM Research, Bytedance AI Lab and Microsoft Research Asia (MSRA).

 My research interests lie in Natural Language Processing (NLP), especially text generation, information extraction, and knowledge-aware NLP.

-**I'm looking for PhD positions for fall 2023.**
+**I'm looking for PhD positions for fall 2023, and internship positions for summer 2023.**

 ## Education